'No comment': Gayford and Ardern close ranks on 'rapid test' controversy

 Gayford admitted a friend had put him on speakerphone while in a pharmacy to discuss RATs, but did not give his version of the phone call.
 He apologised for any "confusion".

-On Thursday, the Prime Minister's office refused to answer further questions about the extent to which this was a one-off occurrence, and whether it was appropriate for him to do so.
+On Thursday, the Prime Minister's office refused to answer further questions about the extent to which this was a one-off occurrence, and whether it was appropriate for him to try to get the test.

-When other media approached the Prime Minister's office about the story, the office refused to comment on the matter, but referred media to a statement issued by Gayford's managers.
+When other media approached the Prime Minister's office about the story, the office refused to comment, but referred reporters to a statement issued by Gayford's managers.

 But on Thursday morning, Gayford's managers were not issuing his statement - already published by the Herald - to other media, impeding their ability to cover the story.